realcletusola/selenium-test-project/README.md

 2. **Autocomplete Test**
    - Automates form address form, taking advantage of the autocomple functionality.

+3. **Scroll To Element Test**
+   - Use of Actions to move to new elements

 <!-- 3. **Search Functionality Test**
    - Tests the search feature with various keywords.